FAQ: Employer Contribution Rates for Fiscal Years 2026 and 2027

 Employer contribution rates are set every two years pursuant to RSA 100-A:16, III.

-Employer contribution rates for the four membership classifications – Employee, Teacher, Police, and Fire – will decrease from the current rates.
-The rate decrease is primarily the result of strong investment performance over the five-year period ending June 30, 2021.
+Employer contribution rates for the four membership classifications – Employee, Teacher, Police, and Fire – will decrease from the current rates as a percentage of covered payroll.
+The decrease is largely the result of strong investment performance over the five-year period ending June 30, 2023, actual member experience from July 1, 2021, through June 30, 2023, and relatively minor adjustments to demographic and economic actuarial assumptions adopted by the Board in June.
+Because the member payroll increases annually, the total dollar amount paid to NHRS by employers is expected to increase slightly.

 How are employer contribution rates determined?